 Darwin took the idea of small changes over long time spans and applied it to populations of organisms.
 Darwin was a good naturalist and knew a lot about the everyday lives of plants and animals.
-They mate, they give birth, they move from one place to another, and they die.
+They mate, they reproduce, they move from one place to another, and they die.
 Darwin's insight was to see that organisms vary, and the processes of their lives affect which types spread and which diminish.
 The key to explaining long run change in nature, to explaining the origin of new species, of whole new types of organisms, and of life itself was to apply Lyell's principle of uniformitarianism to populations.
 By keeping track of how the small events of everyday life change the composition of populations, we can explain great events over long time scales.

 Biologists have been thinking this way ever since Darwin, but it is still news in most parts of the social sciences.
 Are people products of their societies or are societies products of people?
 The answer must be "both," but theory in the social sciences has tended to take one side or the other (Marx's dialectic being an obvious exception).
-In evolutionary models, this classical conflict between explanations at the level of the society (think Durkheimian social facts) and explanations at the level of individuals (think micro-economics) simply disappears.
+In evolutionary models, this classical conflict between explanations at the level of the society (think Durkheimian social facts) and explanations at the level of individuals (think microeconomics) simply disappears.
 Population models allow explanation and real causation at both levels (and more than two levels) to exist seamlessly and meaningfully in one theory.
 We don't have to choose between atomistic and group-level explanations.
 Instead, one can build models about how individuals can create population-level effects which then change individuals in powerful ways.
-This aspect of evolutionary theory grants much of its power in understanding the evolution of behavior in both people and other animals.

-Cultural evolutionary models are much the same as better-known genetical ones: events in the lives of individuals interact at the scale of populations to produce feedback and powerful long-term effects on behavior.
+Cultural evolutionary models are much the same as better-known genetic ones: events in the lives of individuals interact at the scale of populations to produce feedback and powerful long-term effects on behavior.
 There are three basic steps.

 - 1. One begins by specifying the structure of the population.
 How large is it?
 Is it sub-divided?
 How do sub-divisions affect one another?
 How does migration work?
 How is the population size regulated? - 2.
 Then one defines the life cycle of the organism.
 How does mating work?
 When is learning possible?
 What states do individuals pass through from birth to death? - 3.
 Finally, one defines the different heritable variants possible in the model.
 What is the range of strategies or mutations over which evolution operates?
-How do these variants affect events in the life cycle of the organism, such as death or development, including learning?
+How do these variants affect events in the life cycle of the organism, such as death or development, including learning, attention, and inference?

-Since cultural evolutionary models can contain two interacting biological systems of inheritance, culture and genes, the answers to these questions can be subtly different for each system.
+Since cultural evolutionary models can contain two interacting biological systems of inheritance, culture and genes, the answers to these questions can be different for each system.
 For example, individuals may be able to acquire many different socially-learned behaviors, but the range of possible genetically inherited learning strategies may be very small.
 The number of genetic parents has an upper limit of two (for most vertebrates at least), but cultural parents can be many and the contributions among them can be very unequal.
 In some cultural evolutionary models, the contribution of each parent is typically non-additive in ways most people consider impossible in genetics.